Gallery & Technical Manager

 Front of House Team Leader

 Nike manages the Front of House team and oversees the shop.
 Nike has worked in several Front of House roles at museums, most recently she set up a successful volunteer programme and Front of House team at the Garden Museum.
-Nike a degree in Humanities and in Nineteenth Century Studies.
+Nike has a degree in Humanities and in Nineteenth Century Studies.

 Talk to Nike at email@example.com